chrisbouchard/discord-fate-bot/README.md

 ## Installing

-There project is available on Docker Hub at [chrisbouchard/discord-fate-bot][docker-dfb].
+Discord Fate Bot is available [on Docker Hub][docker-dfb].
 Images are automatically built and published based on our `Dockerfile`.
 There is also a `docker-compose.yml` file to deploy the app in Docker Swarm as a Stack, including a Mongo DB service.

 ### Installing in Docker Swarm as a Stack